-The current phase of work focuses on the provision of municipal services to the research park, which, when complete, will anchor Peterborough’s emerging cleantech innovation corridor.
+The current phase of work focuses on the provision of municipal services to the research park, which, when complete, will serve to anchor Peterborough’s emerging cleantech innovation corridor.

-Once internal servicing is complete, Cleantech Commons will be ready to accept its first tenants, turning the vision of creating Canada’s premier clean, green and low-carbon technology research and innovation park into reality.
+Once the internal servicing is fully complete, Cleantech Commons will be ready to accept its first tenants, helping to turn the vision of creating Canada’s premier clean, green and low-carbon technology research and innovation park into reality.
 (Please review the Tenant Criteria for Cleantech Commons here!)

-Thanks to a good “Friend of Cleantech Commons“, Justen Soule of Visual Endeavour Corporation, we are delighted to share these aerial images of the servicing work currently underway at Cleantech Commons.
+Thanks to a good “Friend of Cleantech Commons”, Justen Soule of Visual Endeavour Corporation, we are delighted to share these aerial images of some of the early servicing activity at Cleantech Commons.

 The current construction phase began by removing the first 4”- 6” of topsoil from the work area and stockpiling it for re-use later to support the regrowth of vegetation.
 The topsoil has a better growth rate for re-vegetation and after construction will be re-distributed on the disturbed areas and seeded for stabilization.